dtrelogan/react-formstate/api.md

 </FormObject>
 ```

-if you absolutely cannot align your model with your jsx in this manner, you might need to transform before [injection](#UnitOfWork.injectModel) and after a valid [submit](#UnitOfWork.createModel).
+if you absolutely cannot align your model with your jsx in this manner, you might need to transform before [injection](#UnitOfWork.injectModel) and after [generation](#UnitOfWork.createModel).

 ### required props